UX Research Case Study

 Summary

 The Milwaukee Modern Chinese School (MMCS) provides classes for students to learn how to read, write, and speak Mandarin Chinese.
-The school offers these services to students from kindergarten to high school.
-The classes are taught each Sunday of the week.
 The MMCS website provides information to students and parents on how to enroll for classes.

 Overview